jamesrharwood/thesis/data/barriers.md

 ---

 id: believed-costs
-title: Researchers may expect the costs of using a RG to be higher than they are
+title: Researchers may expect the costs to outweigh benefits
 driver_id: motivation
 ---